awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

 var book = new Document();

-// Set the attributes that you wish to update. book["Id"] = 111; // Primary key.
+// Set the attributes that you want to update. book["Id"] = 111; // Primary key.
-// Replace the authors attribute. book["Authors"] = new List<string> { "Author x", "Author y" };
+// Replace the Authors attribute. book["Authors"] = new List<string> { "Author x", "Author y" };
 // Add a new attribute.
 book["XYZ"] = 12345;